-In 2013, TripAdvisor software engineer Bill Stitson was a Citizen Teacher volunteer teaching computer programming and coding to students at the Orchard Gardens School in Roxbury, a low-income neighborhood in Boston.
+In 2013, TripAdvisor software engineer Bill Stitson was a Citizen Teacher volunteer teaching computer programming and coding to students at the Orchard Gardens School in the Roxbury neighborhood of Boston.
 The Orchard Gardens school didn’t have enough laptops to go around, and the ones that they did have were in rough shape.
 One day, after a class with more technical hangups than usual, Stitson and his co-teacher went looking for the school’s computer lab, wondering if they might be able to teach class in there.
 They found a room with a sign outside that said "Computer Lab."
 Opening the door, they found tables and chairs, but no computers.

 At the time, Stitson had also been teaching summer school courses on coding at a high school in Newton, an affluent suburb of Boston.
 The students in his summer classes had functional laptops and working wifi connections, among other resources not available to the Boston students.
 Teaching the same course in two very different school communities made the opportunity gap appear even clearer.